This may help in your job search. Good links below.

 The list is searchable by state or keyword.
 Each listing includes the growth in revenues and in employees over the past 5 years.
 Changes in company fortunes may have occurred since the data was last compiled.
 You will need to do research on or contact the companies to determine if the growth pattern has continued.

 Other resources for identifying small emerging companies include:

 local chambers of commerce: Chamber of Commerce Directory

-Information on new companies and updates on local businesses are typically published on a regular basis.
+Information on new companies and updates on local businesses is typically published on a regular basis.
 When you’re planning your job search strategy, broaden your horizons and consider each and every employer in your field, regardless of size.
 Remember, bigger isn’t necessarily better!

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!